Who's who in the criminal justice system?

 - contract managing private sector prisons and services such as the Prisoner Escort Service and electronic tagging

-Contact the National Offender Management Service (NOMS) Victim Helpline if you get unwanted letters, phone calls, texts or messages from a prisoner.
+Contact the HM Prison and Probation service (HMPPS) Victim Helpline if you get unwanted letters, phone calls, texts or messages from a prisoner.

 You can also contact the helpline if you’re worried about someone being released from prison.